- Home

 - Bonus rooms

-The Snohomish County Health Department typically does not count rooms such as living rooms, family rooms, dining rooms, storage areas, closets, and utility rooms as potential bedrooms.
+Living rooms, dining rooms, storage areas, closets, and utility rooms as not typically considered potential bedrooms.

 If your system is commercial, you need to discuss with a septic system designer how your system should be sized.